Cedar Slope, California: Sequoia Complex Fire

 In September, 2020, Cedar Slope was largely destroyed by the naturally sparked Sequoia Complex Fire.
 57 of the 65 cabins were completely burned.
 In the nearby communities of Alpine Village and Sequoia Crest, 37 and 49 cabins were lost in the fire, respectively.
 The McIntrye Grove of Giant Sequoia, a short distance to the south from Cedar Slope, is reported as heavily damaged by SQF Fire.
 The area remains at risk for mud flows and flash floods due to the charred soil being unable to absorb water.

+Education

+It is in the Springville Union Elementary School District as well as the Porterville Unified School District for secondary school.